mira-murali/pix2pix-artrepo/README.md

 `python train.py
 `

-You can specify the number of epochs, the experiment name, the batch size and other hyperparameters in `hyperparameters.py`
+You can specify the number of epochs, the experiment name, the batch size and other hyperparameters in `hyperparameters.py`.
+This will also perform validation on 10 images at the end of each epoch.

+### Testing
+To test the model, simply type this in the command line:

+`python test.py
+`